LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 Remember you need to copy .env into folder airflow-etl

 ## Set up Terraform
-To create needed resources, you need to use terraform.
+To create the required resources, use Terraform by running the following commands in your terminal:

 1. initialise terraform
    ``` terraform init ```